The Ultimate Guide to Trail Running with Your Dog

 Gear Recommendations for Trail Running with Your Dog

 Having the right gear can make your trail running experience safer and more enjoyable for both you and your dog.
-Here are some to consider for your trail runs.
+Here are some essential items to consider for your trail runs.

 Appropriate leash or harness